Rishurajgautam24/Chat-Application-LLAMA3/readme.md

 # Helpful Assistant Chat Application

-This project is a GUI-based chat application designed to assist users with PDF-based queries and image-related queries.
-It uses the Streamlit framework and leverages the Phi3 Model from LM Studio for the RAG system.
-The assistant responds to user queries by utilizing the `Ollama` LLM model.
+This project is a GUI-based chat application designed to assist users with queries.
+It uses the Streamlit framework and leverages the LLama3 Model from Ollama.
+The assistant responds to user queries by utilizing the `Ollama3` LLM model.

 ## Features

 - User-friendly interface using Streamlit
-- Handles PDF-based queries
-- Supports image-related queries
 - Utilizes advanced language model (Ollama Llama3)
 - Environment variables management using dotenv